quincykwende/printful-shipping-option/README.md

-# Developer Task for PRINTFUL
+# Printful: Available Shipping Options
-Use the "quincykwende/printfulcache and guzzlehttp/guzzle" composer package to retrive the list of available shipping options from Printful's Shipping Rate API
+Used the "quincykwende/printfulcache and guzzlehttp/guzzle" composer package to retrive the list of available shipping options from Printful's Shipping Rate API
 This project uses 2 composer plugin
 	- quincykwende/printfulcache; This composer package was made for the purpose of this task
     - guzzlehttp/guzzle

 ## Folder Structure
-	- printful (root)
+	- printful-shipping-option (root)
 		- cache
 		- config
 			- config.php